ETAAcademy/ETAAcademy-Audit/Articles/12_Certora.md

 - **The Certora Equivalence Checker** is a general-purpose component that **verifies the semantic equivalence** between two smart contract functions (currently supporting only pure functions).
 It checks whether two functions return the same result and revert condition on the same inputs.
 This is particularly useful for **contract optimization, refactoring**, or **upgrade assurance**.

-**Certora Verification Language (CVL)**

-**CVL (Certora Verification Language)** is a domain-specific language built to express and verify smart contract behavior precisely.
+**Certora Verification Language (CVL)** is a domain-specific language built to express and verify smart contract behavior precisely.
 It offers:

 - A structured syntax covering **file organization, identifiers, comments, types, and expressions**
 - Core constructs like **method blocks, rules, invariants, and ghost variables**
 - Advanced features including **uninterpreted types, hooks**, and **transient storage**

-One of CVL’s key strengths is its **invariant and rule-based system**, allowing developers to define essential properties that must always hold. **Ghost variables** and **hooks** enable tracking and intercepting contract state changes—especially useful for verifying dynamic behavior.
+One of CVL’s key strengths is its **invariant and rule-based system**, allowing developers to formally state the properties that must hold under various conditions. **Ghost variables** and **hooks** provide powerful mechanisms for tracking and intercepting state changes, making them especially suited for verifying complex dynamic behaviors.
+The design of method blocks and the type system ensures seamless integration with Solidity, allowing developers to express domain-specific smart contract concepts naturally and intuitively.

-CVL integrates seamlessly with Solidity concepts, making it intuitive for Ethereum developers to use.

-**Handling Complexity in Formal Verification**

 Certora’s framework incorporates several strategies for managing verification complexity: